EmJunaid/RISC-V-32I-5-stage-Pipeline-Processor/README.md

 ![Simulation_Result](https://user-images.githubusercontent.com/93525537/140512946-72a85df9-854a-4a1f-b665-1d3d99e08931.png)

 # References:
-All this material and understanding is taken from book
+All this material and understanding is taken from book " Digital Design and Computer Architecture RISC-V Edition " by Sarah L Harris and David M Harris.